• Skip to primary navigation

 How am I doing so far?
 Mind blown yet?
 I know it sounds a little weird, but somehow it really works.

-How to make the jambalaya
+How to Make the Jambalaya

 To start, pre-cook brown rice in boiling water for 30 minutes, then drain.
 While the rice is cooking, start the rest of the ingredients.